thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 : The primary server hosting the web content or service that an agent intends to access.

 **Application Firewall**
-: control incoming traffic to an origin based on a set of rules.
-This may include but is not limited to IP filtering, User-Agent match, or cryptographic signature verification.
+: Controls incoming traffic to an origin based on a set of rules.
+This may include but is not limited to IP filtering, User-Agent matching, or cryptographic signature verification.

 **Reverse proxy**
 : An intermediary server that forwards client requests to the origin server, often performing functions like load balancing, authentication, or caching.